This program is accredited by the Commission on Dental Accreditation Canada (CDAC).

 The Dental Assisting Program (Distance) consists of 50 weeks of highly structured, full-time/instructor-paced education, using a combination of online, on-campus clinical training, and practicum placement.
 This 50-week program consists of two days per week in a work-term placement at a dental practice, as well as three days per week of highly structured, remote, and instructor-led online learning.
 Students also spend five weeks at CBBC’s dental clinic.

 Students must secure a clinical placement at a general or specialty dental office for two days (14 hours) per week for the duration of their studies.
 The Dental distance curriculum is designed with these two-day clinical placement experiences throughout the program in order to help reinforce and enhance the course content.
 CBBC Career College will confirm these mandatory clinical placement hours regularly throughout the program.
 In addition to the two days per week placement at a dental office, all distance students spend a mandatory five weeks at CBBC Career College’s Dental Clinic.
 These five weeks are broken down into 2 two-week sessions and 1 one-week session of clinical skills.

 The online theory courses use the MOODLE learning management system that includes learning activities, self-assessments, study questions, assignments, tests, and final exams performed online.
 All clinical courses (five weeks in total) are conducted on-site at CBBC Career College’s Dental Clinic.
 Clinical competencies are developed in sequence on manikins (Dexter), peer-to-peer, and patients.

 With the CBBC Career College Distance Learning Model :

-Total program length: 51 weeks
+Total program length: 47 weeks (including practicum)

 Request more information below or check out our Frequently Asked Questions.